 They were, however, inspired by those rough-and-tumble vehicles that proved so robust during the war years.

-The car manufacturer that produced in Mandalay them closed shop in 2011, after a mere 12 years in business.
+The car manufacturer that produced these cars in Mandalay closed shop in 2011, after a mere 12 years in business.
 The reason for going out of business?
-A brand new Myanmar Jeep could coast K15 million, whilst an overseas Jeep cost K10 million.
-They were expensive, and nobody imported them.
+The cars were just too expensive.
+A brand new Myanmar Jeep could cost K15 million, whilst an imported Jeep-brand was actually cheaper, costing K10 million.
+They were expensive, and nobody bought them.

 Thingyan water festival

-Why have open-topped Jeeps survived?
+Why have open-topped Jeeps remained so popular?
 Let’s look at the Thingyan water festival.

 The Thingyan water festival is a Buddhist festival celebrated in April, over 4 to 5 days, with the final day culminating in New Year.